Meet our Team

 Nigel Green

-Nigel retired from the Civil Service in November 2021 from his role as the Director responsible for the implementing the new UK imports/exports service ( the Customs Declaration Service – CDS) for HM Revenue & Customs.
+Nigel retired from the Civil Service in November 2021 from his role as the Director responsible for the implementing the new UK imports/exports service ( the Customs Declaration Service – CDS) for HM Revenue & Customs (HMRC).
 He is an IT professional and transformation change leader with over 45 years’ experience designing, building and implementing services in the public sector.
 Key areas of expertise are:

 - Major programme leadership